Easy Creamy Mashed Potatoes

 Instructions

-- Place potatoes and 2-teaspoons salt in a large pot and fill with cold water to submerge potatoes (leave at least 1-inch from top to prevent over-boiling).
+- Place potatoes and 1 teaspoon of salt in a large pot and fill with cold water to submerge potatoes (leave at least 1 inch from the top to prevent over-boiling).

 - Bring to a boil over high heat.
-Then reduce to medium and boil uncovered for 15-20 minutes, until potatoes are just tender.
-Remove from heat and drain.
+Then reduce to medium-high and boil uncovered for 15-20 minutes, until potatoes are just tender, and a fork inserted goes in easily.
+Remove from heat and drain well.

 - Place hot potatoes in a large mixing bowl or stand mixer.
-Add butter, cream cheese, sour cream, milk, garlic powder, pepper, and remaining 1-teaspoon salt.
-Use an electric mixer with whisk attachment to beat until combined and fluffy.
+Add butter, cream cheese, sour cream, half and half, garlic powder, black pepper, and the remaining ½ teaspoon of salt.
+Use a stand or hand mixer with a whisk attachment to beat until combined and fluffy.

-- Garnish mashed potatoes with parsley, and serve with your holiday meal
+- Garnish with parsley, and serve with gravy (if desired) and your holiday meal.

 Notes